dataesr/bso-publications/doc/bso.md

 ### 2.1.2 Open access dynamic

 From the first edition of the French Open Science Monitor, it was clear that the open access rate was far from stable though time, so we should try to capture the opening dynamics [@jeangirard_monitoring_2019].
-Indeed, the immediate open access has focused most attention, but we know it does not represent the totality of the open access, notably considering the various publishers mobile barriers, but also theirs and funders and national embargo policies [@refLaaksoandBjork].
+Indeed, the immediate open access has focused most attention, but we know it does not represent the totality of the open access, notably considering the various publishers mobile barriers, but also theirs and funders and national embargo policies [@laakso_delayed_2013].
 Therefore, for a given set of publications, say the publications published during the year Y, it is important to measure the open access rate at different points in time, for example at year Y+1, Y+2 ...

 To do so, it becomes necessary to historicize the database containing the open access information.
 So, instead of maintaining a database that keeps track of the opening of each publication, which is the current Unpaywall data policy, we have to make regular snapshots of the whole Unpaywall database.
 Each snapshot is used as an observation date to measure the open access rate.
 It is important to note that this method natively embeds the potential open access discovery errors from the underlying Unpaywall database.
 That includes false negative (a publication is actually opened at that time but it is not detected as such) and false positive (wrongly seen as opened whereas it is closed).
-As a side note, it would also enable us to follow “temporary open” publications, resulting from new publishers policies adopted for Covid-19 related publications [@refArrizabalaga].
+As a side note, it would also enable us to follow “temporary open” publications, resulting from new publishers policies adopted for Covid-19 related publications [@arrizabalaga_open_2020].

 This method of analysis therefore reveals two temporal dimensions: publication dates and observation dates.
 Obviously, the observation date must be after the publication date.
 To avoid that the proliferation of possible analyzes blurs the